Peter Fonda: Easy Rider

 Fonda produced, co-wrote and starred in Easy Rider (1969), directed by Dennis Hopper.
 Easy Rider is about two long-haired bikers traveling through the southwestern and southern United States where they encounter intolerance and violence.
 Fonda played "Wyatt", a charismatic, laconic man whose motorcycle jacket bore a large American flag across the back.
 Dennis Hopper played the garrulous "Billy".
 Jack Nicholson played George Hanson, an alcoholic civil rights lawyer who rides along with them.
 Fonda co-wrote the screenplay with Terry Southern and Hopper.

 Fonda tried to secure financing from Roger Corman and American International Pictures (AIP), with whom he had made The Wild Angels and The Trip, but they were reluctant to finance a film directed by Hopper.
-They succeeded getting money from Columbia Pictures.
+They succeeded in getting money from Columbia Pictures.
 Hopper filmed the cross-country road trip depicted almost entirely on location.
 Fonda had secured funding of around $360,000, largely based on the fact he knew that it was the budget Roger Corman needed to make The Wild Angels.
 The guitarist and composer Robbie Robertson, of The Band, was so moved by an advance screening that he approached Fonda and tried to convince him to let him write a complete score, even though the film was nearly due for wide release.
 Fonda declined the offer, instead using Steppenwolf's "Born to Be Wild", Bob Dylan's "It's Alright, Ma (I'm Only Bleeding)" sung by The Byrds' Roger McGuinn, and Robertson's own composition "The Weight", performed by The Band, among many other tracks.

 The film was released to international success.
 Jack Nicholson was nominated for a Best Supporting Actor Oscar.
 Fonda, Hopper and Southern were nominated for the Academy Award for Best Original Screenplay.
 The film grossed over $40 million.